libra/website/CONTRIBUTING.md

 ## License

-By contributing to Libra, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to the Libra project, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.